 Niger, officially known as the Republic of Niger (French: République du Niger), is a West African country located right in the middle of the Sahara.
 As with many other Saharan countries, it has a vast area but a small population primarily concentrated in the moderate south.
-While Its population are overwhelmingly Muslim (99%) with some bits of Christians populating the south, and its people mainly speak an Afroasiatic language (Hausa), it is still considered a West (not North) African and is also not a part of the Arab world, even though it borders two Arab countriesnote and one non-Arab but still having Arabic as an official languagenote (so it's a part of the OICnote but not the Arab League).
+While Its population are overwhelmingly Muslim (99%) with some bits of Christians populating the south, and its people mainly speak an Afroasiatic language (Hausa), it is still considered a West (not North) African country and is also not a part of the Arab world, even though it borders two Arab countriesnote and one non-Arab but still having Arabic as an official languagenote (so it's a part of the OICnote but not the Arab League).
 Niger itself recognizes French as the sole official language and is thus a part of the La Francophonie.
-It's also one of the world's most impoverished nations and quite possibly the most impoverished nation on Earth.

 - The average life span in the United States and most of the developed world is 75-83 years.
 It's 36 years old for both sexes in Niger.